 The two templates for parent notifications, as required by Title II, Part A, may be modified by schools for communications with local parents.

-Federal law requires that parents be notified at the beginning and/or when appropriate anytime during each year of their right to know the professional qualifications of their child's teacher(s) in core academic subject areas.
+Federal law requires that parents be notified at the beginning and/or when appropriate anytime during each year of their right to know the professional qualifications of their child's teacher(s).

-Federal law requires that parents be notified when their child has been taught for four or more consecutive weeks at any time during the school year by a teacher who has not met State certification or licensure requirements at the grade level and subject area in which the teacher has been assigned.
+Federal law requires that parents be notified when their child has been taught for four or more consecutive weeks by a teacher who has not met State certification or licensure requirements at the grade level and subject area in which the teacher has been assigned.